-Durbar Square forms the epicentre of this superbly atmospheric quarter.
+At its ancient core is the famous Durbar Square, surrounded by the palaces of the Malla & Shah kings.
 More than fifty temples, 106 monastery courtyards (bahals) and countless shrines line its narrow, cobbled backstreets.
 Settle onto one of the terraced platforms of the Manju Devul tower to watch the exotic bustle of marigold sellers, saffron-clad sadhus, stray cows and pigeons - a scene little changed in centuries.
+From there journey out to the Boudhanath Stupa located on the old trade route to Tibet, up to the hilltop ‘Monkey Temple’ of Swayambhunath, and down to the banks of the Bagmati River to the Shiva temple of Pashupatinath.

 Talk to the Experts